oskariorg/oskari-docs/md/documentation/backend/enabling-myplaces.md

     cd oskari-server/content-resources
     mvn clean install exec:java -Doskari.addview=postgres-myplaces2-view

+Take a note of the uuid the command prints out at the end, you will need it later.

 ***NOTE!*** *To get myplaces timestamps working correctly you need to add triggers to myplaces table.
 SQLs for these are listed in `oskari-server/content-resources/src/main/resouces/sql/PostgreSQL/trigger-myplaces.sql`.
 You need to run these manually in psql or pgAdmin SQL window since at the moment the sql parser can't handle them correctly.*

 ### Install GeoServer